premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-16. Can we use SQL inside the Hibernate?
+16. Can we use SQL inside the Hibernate?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)